pekim/gobbi/docs-src/casting.md

 Gtk classes derive in a hierarchy from the GObject class.

-In gobbi's implementation of GOBject's classes, each class does not directly extend
+In gobbi's implementation of GObject's classes, each class does not directly extend
 (or embed in Go terms)
 its ancestor classes.